 We are committed to offering more beginner and kid’s trails as we develop more terrain for riders of all abilities in the coming years.
 We are also committed to developing kids programs, establishing a local race series, and supporting and growing the mountain bike community and opportunities here in Western Maine.

 We are grateful for your patronage.
 We sincerely hope you enjoy and HAVE FUN!

 Besides our trail network, our current facilities include a parking area, a kiosk, signage and maps, restrooms, waste receptacles, and picnic areas for guests.
-We are also excited to now operate out of our new permanent trailhead building that has restrooms and a ticket window with information and retail items.
-For the 2021 season guests will also be able to use 2 changing rooms built in the shed in the parking lot.
+We are excited to now operate out of our new permanent trailhead building that has a restroom and ticket window with information and retail items.
+Guests are also able to use 2 changing rooms built in the shed in the parking lot.

 Freeman Ridge Bike Park Ethos: